rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 ## Twig

-The twig extension for rokka is still a work in progress.
+The twig extension for rokka is also available.
 It mainly exposes the above mentioned helper methods.
-A first documentation can be found at the github repo at [github.com/rokka-io/rokka-client-php-twig](https://github.com/rokka-io/rokka-client-php-twig)
+Documentation can be found at the github repo at [github.com/rokka-io/rokka-client-php-twig](https://github.com/rokka-io/rokka-client-php-twig).
+It will also be included in the [rokka symfony bundle](https://github.com/rokka-io/rokka-client-bundle/tree/twig) in the near future.

 # Working with "local" images

-Uploading images manually to rokka is not a very efficient way to deliver them.
-You could integrate the uploading part into your Framework/CMS and use the PHP API for that (see below about that).
+Uploading images manually to rokka is not a very efficient way to have them ready.
+You could integrate the uploading part into your Framework/CMS and use the PHP API for that ([see below about that](#managing-via-api)), which is often the best approach.

-Or you can use the built in functionalities of the  `TemplateHelper` class to help you in that.
+Or you can use the built in functionality of the `TemplateHelper` class to help you in that.
 Some methods of that class not only take a rokka image hash as first argument, but also a path to an existing local file, a `SplFileInfo` object or an object which implements [Rokka\Client\LocalImage\AbstractLocalImage](https://rokka.io/client-php-api/master/Rokka/Client/LocalImage/AbstractLocalImage.html) (more about that later)

 The TemplateHelper then automatically uploads the image to rokka, if it can't find a corresponding hash locally and does all the rest for you.
 ```